Abhishek-S-777/iRespawn/README.md

 * Update their profile such as their **display avatar and other details**.
 * Check the order in the My Orders section.
 * The user receives a unique **barcode** along with the order details where the delivery agent scans it for **verification** of the order and delivers the product.
-* An **invoice is generated dynamically** for the purchase, which is automatically saved to the *downloads folder in android and also sent to his registered email ID*.
+* An **invoice is generated dynamically** for the purchase, which is automatically saved to the *downloads folder in android and also sent to the registered email ID*.
 * Users can opt for troubleshooting service and can **Chat** with the troubleshooter to get the problem solved through chats or by using remote accesss tools such as *TeamViewer or Quick Assist is necessary.*

 #### Admin Features ####